sungnga/jbook-cli-app/README.md

 ### Showing a loading progress bar icon
 - We want to show a progress bar icon over the preview window if no content in bundle state or if bundle.loading is true

+### Fixing Preview window background
+- In our CodeCell component, whenever we rebundle our code, the Preview window flickers for a moment with a dark background before it renders the white background.
+This occurs because of the way we apply the css animation rules to the progress bar to delay for .25s.
+The dark background displays during this .25s delay
+- To fix this, we wrap the preview window inside a wrapper div tag and give it a white background color.
+This way the background will always be white even during the rebunding process